bingsennn/Phone-Book/README.md

 This repository is a web application named Phone Book.

+## Rest API
+1. /contact/create
+2. /contact/retrieve
+3. /contact/list
+4. /contact/edit
+5. /contact/delete

+## User Interface
+Due to time constraint, create, edit and delete contact functionalities are not supported on user interface although it can achieved via API call.

+Only search function is supported on user interface.

 ## Getting Started

-Follow the steps below to set up and run both the Express backend and the React frontend of your application.
+Follow the steps below to set up and run the application.

 ### Prerequisites